dhisana-ai/gtm-ai-tools/docs/utils_usage.md

 ## Call OpenAI LLM

 `call_openai_llm.py` sends a prompt to OpenAI and prints the response returned from the API.
 The script requires the `OPENAI_API_KEY` environment variable.
+The model defaults to `gpt-4.1` but can be overridden with `OPENAI_MODEL_NAME`.

 Run it with the Taskfile: